 Closing an Initial Contact

-An initial contact has not yet applied for TWC-VR services; therefore, it is not closed in the same manner as customers.
+An initial contact means an individual has not yet applied for TWC-VR services; therefore, it is not closed in the same manner as VR customers.
 An initial contact can be closed after TWC-VR staff have made a good faith effort to contact the individual.
 All attempts must be documented in RHW using the case note topic "Attempt to Contact."
 Though any TWC-VR staff may contact, or attempt to contact the individual, only the VR Counselor can close the case in RHW.

-When the case is closed, the individual must be informed that they can reapply for TWC-VR services at any time in the future and must be provided a copy of the "Can We Talk?" brochure.

 …

 Application Procedures

 Any individual who wants to apply for TWC-VR services must be allowed to do so.
 TWC-VR staff may not deny an application to an individual for any reason.
+However, in rare and extreme circumstances, an individual may be prohibited from applying for services with the approval of the VR Director to ensure the health and safety of TWC-VR staff and customers.
+Prior to seeking approval from the VR Director, the situation and its surrounding circumstances must undergo a thorough review, involving both unit and regional management.
+If management agrees to escalate the matter, either the unit or regional management will submit a ticket to the Office of General Counsel (OGC).
+Upon OGC review, the information is then forwarded to the VR Director for review and final consideration.

 TWC-VR staff uses the Application Appointment Letter in RHW to schedule the appointment.

 If RHW is not available, TWC-VR staff schedule the appointment and complete the Application Appointment Letter in RHW as soon as it is available.